How to Do a Finger Prick Blood Test at Home? - Balance My Hormones TRT in the UK

 What Are Normal Estrogen Levels in Men and Women?

-Estrogen is a sex hormone that is produced in both men and women.
-It is involved in various important functions in the body that is why it is crucial to maintain normal levels of estrogen to enjoy a healthy life.
-However, its levels do change with age which is totally normal and natural.
-In this […]
+Estrogen is a sex hormone that is produced in both men and women in specific amounts.
+It’s involved in various important functions, which is why it’s crucial to maintain normal estrogen levels to enjoy a healthy life.
+However, estrogen levels do change with age which is totally normal and natural.
+Regardless of these natural fluctuations, […]

 Read More What Are Normal Estrogen Levels in Men and Women?